 Knowing Christ Better

-Housegroup: 10.00am in Rm 5, Cross House. ).
-Our study is ‘Promises kept – Delivered from judgment’.
+10.00am in Room 5, Cross House.
+Resuming the study on Proverbs: 'Wealth & Poverty.
 Cuppa, cake and chat afterwards.
 All welcome.
-Contact Barbara Thomson (845705).
+Contact Barbara Thomson (845705)

 The Monthly Prayer Calendar